Endpoint Security

 Does Coro's antivirus (AV) have a ransomware rollback feature?

-No, Coro's Antivirus (AV) does not have a ransomware rollback feature.
+No, Coro's AV does not have a ransomware rollback feature.
 However, admin users with sufficient permissions can enable Secured Shadow Backups on Windows devices.
 When enabled, Coro enforces backup snapshots every four hours and blocks processes that exhibit risks to the backup.
 The Coro Agent utilizes the Windows Volume Shadow Copy Service (VSS) mechanism to automatically save a snapshot of your device's files.

 note